Eedi/PIIvot/README.md

 - OpenAI API Key

     To anonymize data with the Anonymizer you’ll need an active OpenAI API key.

+- (Optional) Huggingface Account

+    To use Eedi's finetuned models, you may need to request access for your Huggingface account.
+Once you've been granted access to the hub, use `huggingface-cli login` with a User Access Token that has 'Read access to contents of all public gated repos you can access'.
 ## 2.2 Installation <a id="installation"></a> ⏬

 ### Poetry